Table of Contents

 — They hurt animals.

 As your psychopathic sibling grows up, their narcissism looms larger.
 They want everything for free or with little effort, and they don’t believe the rules that apply to everyone apply to them.
 People and spouses are simply resources to be used and exploited.
-They are charming and likes to draw attention to themselves.
+They are charming and like to draw attention to themselves.
 They also create constant drama because they cannot stand being bored.
-Unfortunately, your parents are exhausted just trying to manage them they hardly pay any attention to you.
+Unfortunately, your parents are exhausted just trying to manage them.
+They hardly pay any attention to you.
 As a close sibling or the only sibling, you may feel your life was ‘stolen’ by your psychopathic sibling.
 Sibling estrangement is an unfortunate and inevitable result.

 “If you cannot get rid of the family skeleton, you may as well make it dance.”

 Specific toxic sibling relationships could result if the parents are unavailable, depressed, aggressive, narcissistic, controlling, or clearly favor one child over the others.
 When parents do not set boundaries or manage sibling relationships healthily, these polarised dynamics become increasingly extreme and detrimental.

 Some potential toxic siblings’ relationship dynamics are 1) The Golden Child and the Black Sheep, 2) The Mature One and the Eternal Child, and 3) The Bully and the Silenced One.

 Dynamic 1.
 The Golden Child and the Black Sheep